Roger Joseph Boscovich: Middle years

-In 1745 Bošković published De Viribus Vivis in which he tried to find a middle way between Isaac Newton's gravitational theory and Gottfried Leibniz's metaphysical theory of monad-points.
+In 1745, Bošković published De Viribus Vivis in which he tried to find a middle way between Isaac Newton's gravitational theory and Gottfried Leibniz's metaphysical theory of monad-points.
 He developed a concept of "impenetrability" as a property of hard bodies which explained their behaviour in terms of force rather than matter.
 Stripping atoms of their matter, impenetrability is disassociated from hardness and then put in an arbitrary relationship to elasticity.
 Impenetrability has a Cartesian sense that more than one point cannot occupy the same location at once.

 Bošković visited his hometown only once, in 1747, never to return.
 He agreed to take part in the Portuguese expedition for the survey of Brazil and the arc measurement of a degree of latitude (meridian arc), but was persuaded by the Pope to stay in Italy and to undertake a similar task there with Christopher Maire, an English Jesuit who measured an arc of two degrees between Rome and Rimini.
 The operation began at the end of 1750, and was completed in about two years.
 An account was published in 1755, under the name De Litteraria expeditione per pontificiam ditionem ad dimetiendos duos meridiani gradus a PP. Maire et Boscovicli.
 The value of this work was increased by a carefully prepared map of the States of the Church.
 A French translation appeared in 1770 which incorporated, as an appendix, some material first published in 1760 outlining an objective procedure for determining suitable values for the parameters of the fitted model from a greater number of observations.
 An unconstrained variant of this fitting procedure is now known as the L1-norm or Least absolute deviations procedure and serves as a robust alternative to the familiar L2-norm or Least Squares procedure.

 A dispute arose between Francis the Grand Duke of Tuscany and the Republic of Lucca with respect to the drainage of a lake.
-As agent of Lucca, Bošković was sent, in 1757, to Vienna and succeeded in bringing about a satisfactory arrangement in the matter.
+As an agent of Lucca, Bošković was sent, in 1757, to Vienna and succeeded in bringing about a satisfactory arrangement in the matter.
+Here he met Karl Scherffer who became an influential promoter of the ideas of Bošković in Austria.